-OFS takes steps to ensure that TARP recipients comply with their TARP-related statutory and contractual obligations.
-Statutory obligations include executive compensation restrictions.
+OFS monitors certain TARP-related statutory and contractual obligations of remaining TARP recipients.
+Statutory obligations include certification and disclosures related to executive compensation restrictions.
 Contractual obligations vary by investment type.
 For most of OFS's preferred stock investments, TARP recipients must comply with restrictions on payment of dividends and on repurchases of junior securities.
-Recipients of exceptional assistance (currently Ally) must comply with additional restrictions on executive compensation, lobbying, and corporate expenses.
+Recipients of exceptional assistance were required to comply with additional restrictions on executive compensation, lobbying, and corporate expenses.
+Ally Financial was the last such recipient, but is no longer subject to these restrictions since December 2014.

-OFS also performs periodic reviews of the 19 HFAs participating in the HHF program, to evaluate each HFA's ongoing compliance with their contractual agreement with Treasury, as well as compliance with HHF program terms and underwriting requirements.
+OFS also performs periodic reviews of the 19 HFAs participating in the HHF program, to evaluate each HFA's ongoing compliance with their contractual agreement with OFS, as well as compliance with HHF program terms and underwriting requirements.

-In addition, all mortgage servicers participating in MHA are subject to program guidelines, which require the servicer to offer MHA assistance to all eligible borrowers and to have systems that can process all MHA-eligible loans.
+In addition, all mortgage servicers participating in MHA are subject to program guidelines that require the servicer to offer MHA assistance to all eligible borrowers and to have effective systems, processes, and controls to administer the programs.
 Servicers are subject to periodic, on-site compliance reviews performed by OFS's compliance agent, Making Home Affordable-Compliance (MHA-C), a separate, independent division of Freddie Mac, to monitor whether servicers' obligations under MHA requirements are being met.

-In fiscal year 2011, OFS began publishing quarterly assessments of the largest servicers that currently comprise approximately 88% of the HAMP mortgage servicing and continued publishing these quarterly assessments throughout fiscal year 2014.
-These assessments have helped prompt the industry to improve its practices.
+In fiscal year 2011, OFS began publishing quarterly assessments for the largest servicers that currently comprise approximately 86% of the HAMP mortgage servicing.
+These assessments have been used to ensure focus on emerging areas of interest, draw servicer attention to higher risk areas, and prompt the industry to improve its practices.
+As the program has evolved and servicers have significantly improved their performance, OFS has updated the assessment to ensure it includes metrics that address current areas of interest and concern.